ITU-BDSA23-GROUP1/Chirp/docs/report.md

 <img src="images/IssuesStatus.png" alt="Status of our issues on GitHub" style="width:400px;height:auto;display:block;margin-left:auto;margin-right: auto;">

 Above is an image of the backlog of our issues after we stoped working on our project.
-As you can see we do not have any undone issues.
-We either finished the task or it was deleted.
+As seen we do not have any undone issues.
+We either finished the task or it was moved to done due to it not being prioritized.
 Our workflow 'Close_inactive_issues.yml' is set to stale an issue after 30 days of being inactive, and then lastly close the issues if it was inactive for additionally 14 days.

 <img src="images/LogbookClip.png" alt="Screenshot of some of the logbook." style="width:400px;height:auto;display:block;margin-left:auto;margin-right: auto;"></br>